Balloons, sewer robots and 10,000 cops to guard Trump's Israel trip

 JERUSALEM — You've heard of armored vehicles for world leaders and A-list celebrities.
 Now President Donald Trump is about to get an armored hotel suite.

-A huge security operation has been launched that aims to envelop the president and his 1,000-person entourage during his visit to Jerusalem and Bethlehem next week.
+A huge security operation has been launched that aims to envelop the president and his 1,000-person entourage during his visit to Jerusalem and Bethlehem, which began Monday.

 Trump's accommodation during the second stop on his trip will be a bomb-proof, poison gas-proof and bulletproof hotel room built to withstand the collapse of the entire building, according to Sheldon Ritz, operations manager for Jerusalem's King David Hotel.